Ohervet/Bjet_MCMC/README.md

 ## Installation and running Bjet_MCMC:

+The official documentation is being moved on [readthedocs.io](https://bjet-mcmc.readthedocs.io/en/latest/) (still in progress).
+The documentation below will be removed eventually.

 1. Ensure all dependencies are installed, see [dependencies](#dependencies).
 Recommended: create the conda env "bjet-mcmc" from `environment.yml` using `conda env create -f environment.yml`.
 Then load your environment with `conda activate bjet-mcmc`.
 2. Create a copy of `mcmc_config_template.txt` called `mcmc_config.txt`.
 For information and customized configuration files, see [configuration file](#mcmc-configuration-file).
 3. Ensure the data file is formatted as described below and is at the relative path specified in `mcmc_config.txt`, see [data format](#data-format).